 Bash Shell

-This fantastic feature lets you install the Bash UNIX shell, a feature developed by Canonical for Windows 10.
-You can enable it by heading to Settings > Update & Security > For Developers and switching on Developer mode.
+This fantastic feature lets you install the Bash UNIX shell, which Canonical developed for Windows 10.
+You can enable it by heading to Settings > Update & Security > For Developers and switching to Developer mode.
 This will install the developer packages.
 Next, head to Control Panel > Programs > Turn Windows features on or off.
-Scroll down to the bottom and locate the option "Windows Subsystem for Linux (beta)" and enable it.
+Scroll down to the bottom, locate the option "Windows Subsystem for Linux (beta)", and enable it.
 You should now reboot.

-When that is done (it takes a while) you will have a fully functioning "Bash on Ubuntu on Windows" which will let you effectively use the Linux command line within Windows.
-It will create a Linux environment for you with mounts to Windows drives and share, as well as let you run Linux commands.
+When that is done (it takes a while), you will have a fully functioning "Bash on Ubuntu on Windows", which will let you effectively use the Linux command line within Windows.
+It will create a Linux environment for you with mounts to Windows drives and share and let you run Linux commands.
 Genius!

 Privacy Options

 I covered some of the privacy options in the guide to installing Windows 10, but here is a complete list of all the privacy options provided by Microsoft.
-Unfortunately, Microsoft has not put all the options in one place, nor have they made disabling these options easy.
-In fact, some options you cannot disable.
-Hey, you did read the EULA right?
+Unfortunately, Microsoft has not put all the options in one place, nor have they made turning off these options easy.
+Some options you cannot turn off.
+Hey, you did read the EULA, right?

 Disable Quick Access

-To remove frequent folders and recent files list from Quick Access, open File Explorer, click on View tab in Ribbon and then click on Options.
+To remove frequent folders and recent file lists from Quick Access, open File Explorer, click on the View tab in Ribbon and then click on Options.
 Change "Open File Explorer To" to This PC, and untick the options "Show recently used files in Quick Access" and "Show frequently used folders in Quick Access".

 Disable annoying notifications

-If you get too many notifications, or one particular application is giving annoying notifications you can disable them from showing.
+If you get too many notifications, or one particular application is giving annoying notifications, you can disable them from showing.
 Firstly, you need to open the settings menu from the action centre.
-From here you can find and select 'System' followed by 'Notifications & Actions'.
-You can now disable or enable notifications for any installed application which uses the notification API.
+You can find and select 'System' followed by 'Notifications & Actions' from here.
+You can now turn notifications on or off for any installed application which uses the notification API.